SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/DEVELOPMENT.md

 - Use the Polarion logging system for extension logs
 - Logs are available in `<polarion_home>/polarion/logs/main.log`

-## Tools and Dependencies

-### Required Dependencies

-This project depends on the generic SBB Polarion extension framework, which is located in [ch.sbb.polarion.extension.generic](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.generic).

-### Recommended Tools

-As mentioned in [CODING_STANDARDS.md](./CODING_STANDARDS.md), we recommend using the following tools:

-- Java code quality: Checkstyle, FindBugs/SpotBugs, PMD
-- For VS Code users, we recommend the extensions listed in `.vscode/extensions.json`

 ## Development Workflow

 ### Branching Strategy